sunidhi-mishra/PeopleOS_RFP_Response_Assistant/docs/deployment.md

 ### Frontend

 The frontend has **no server-side environment variables**.
-Runtime config is baked into the static file `frontend/config.js`:
+Production URL is in `frontend/config.js`:

 ```javascript
 window.RFP_MATCH_CONFIG = {